Frequently Asked Questions

 Your ride number will be sent to you by email in the week before the event.
 Please retain this number as it assists in collecting your rider pack which contains your Castech rider tag.

-You will be able to pick up pre-paid event clothing from the Aqto stand at the Bonjour Bright Festival in Howitt Park, Bright on Friday 21st Jan – Saturday 22nd Jan
+You will be able to pick up pre-paid event clothing from the Sub 4 Merchandise stand at the Bonjour Bright Festival in Howitt Park, Bright on Thursday evening registration, Friday registration or Saturday post event.

 No, unlike some events there is no ride day registration.
 You simply attach your electronic tag to your bike and come to the ride start at the appropriate time and location.